Living With Diabetes: How to Test Blood Glucose/Blood Sugar

 Living with diabetes requires checking blood glucose levels (aka blood sugar).
 Your doctor will likely require you to test your levels at least once per day.
 For people with Type 1 diabetes, more frequent testing is required so that insulin dosages can be closely tailored to food intake, exercise and more.
 Type 2 diabetics also need to test blood to make dietary and exercise adjustments, and to determine whether medications are effectively working to help lower glucose levels.

 Home diabetes tests require use of a blood sugar meter, diabetes test strips and a lancet device.
 The meter itself is about the size of a small cell phone.
 Test strips are usually inserted, one at a time, at the top or bottom of the meter.
 The patient then uses the lancet to prick a finger, the heel of the hand, or forearm to draw a small bead of blood.
-Placing the test strip against the bead, the blood is "sucked" in, like a straw, and a measure of the amount of glucose currently in the person's bloodstream is displayed.
+Placing the test strip against the bead, the blood is "sucked" in, like a straw, and a measure of the amount of glucose currently in the person's bloodstream is displayed after the meter makes its calculations.

-In the U.S., the blood sugar level is usually displayed as a measure of milligrams per deciliter (mg/dL).
+In the United States, a blood sugar level is usually displayed as a measure of milligrams per deciliter (mg/dL).
 A normal range in a non-diabetic person is approximately 80-120 mg/dL.
 Dangerously high blood sugar levels (hyperglycemia) occur over 200 mg/dL.
 Hypoglycemia, on the other hand, is generally defined as a level at or lower than 70 mg/dL.
+When blood glucose levels are high, insulin must be administered.
+When levels are low, the patient must consume carbohydrates immediately, preferably in the form of juice or sugar (non chocolate) candy.

 Diabetes Supplies for Testing Blood Glucose/Blood Sugar Levels